 1.40 ANIMALS (pets).
-Having pets or other animals (e.g. dogs, cats, snakes, birds, hamsters, etc.), with the exception of seeing-eye dogs (when accompanied by their owner) and tropical fish in an aquarium or other approved containers in buildings, including student residences, classrooms, and offices, except when needed in connection with an approved disability or with the written permission of the Associate Vice President for Student Affairs or designee, is prohibited.
+Having pets or other animals (e.g. dogs, cats, snakes, birds, hamsters, etc.), with the exception of service animals (when accompanied by their owner) and tropical fish in an aquarium or other approved containers in buildings, including student residences, classrooms, and offices, except when needed in connection with an approved disability or with the written permission of the Vice President for Student Affairs or designee, is prohibited.